Patrick5225/66DaysOfData/Round_3.md

 **Day 45 of #66DaysOfData (February 14, 2022):**

 - Learned about how to sort data automatically in Excel using rank and the Index/Match functions (https://www.youtube.com/watch?v=t0jqEJK6oDg)

+---

+**Day 46 of #66DaysOfData (February 15, 2022):**

+- Read Chapter 1 (pages 19-33) of the book "storytelling with data" by Cole Nussbaumer Knaflic.
+This chapter emphasizes the importance of context when communicating data visualizations to an audience